cogsys-tuebingen/cslibs_indexed_storage/README.md

-# CS - Library: Clustering
+# CS - Library: Indexed Storage
 This library provides fast, low overhead datastructure implementations for indexed objects.

 Also included are configurable operations like: